 The merino wool helps to release moisture in the form of sweat, while helping to regular temperature.
 This helps to make the sock dry and cool.
 The sock has a thermal rating of a 3, making it warm enough for those colder outdoor activities without promoting overheating.

-Dexshell Coolvent Mid-Calf
+5. Dexshell Coolvent Mid-Calf

-- Comfortable and very breathable
+Comfortable and stretchy

-- Not as warm as other options when wet
+Not as breathable as other options